 UX Audit & Insights

-While offering relevant data, most Ontario dashboards look confusing and not intuitive.
-The data insights were more focused on providing a high-level overview of COVID-19 and its main indexes in the province (including data on hospitalization and death) instead of showing useful information a user can act on locally.
+As for most Ontario dashboards, the relevant data is presented in a way that is rather confusing and not intuitive to use.
+The data insights were more focused on the general overview of COVID-19 and its main indexes in the province (including data on hospitalization and death) rather than on the presentation of the data that may be useful to a user in order to respond to the situation in a certain area.

 INSIGHT CLUSTERING